dhwanishah-crest/Outlook_add_in_vmray/README-auto.md

 ### Step 2 — Upload the deployment script

-Click **Manage files → Upload** in the Cloud Shell toolbar and upload this file from this repo:
+Click **Manage files → Upload** in the Cloud Shell toolbar and upload this file from the repo:

 - `Scripts/Deploy-VMRayOutlookAddin.ps1`